Do you think Covid tests should take place at the event?

 - Credit: Cambridge Comedy Festival

-Covid tests on arrival and six person “bubble squares” will be in place to keep revellers safe at this year’s Cambridge Comedy Festival near Huntingdon.
+Covid tests on arrival and six person “bubble squares” could be in place to keep revellers safe at this year’s Cambridge Comedy Festival near Huntingdon.

 The three-day event will descend on Abbots Ripton from Friday July 9 to Sunday July 11.